Italy: Tuscany & Umbria

 Included Meals: Breakfast, Lunch, Dinner

 After a leisurely breakfast, you’ll depart Spello and travel to Rome, arriving at the River Palace Hotel at approximately 11:30 a.m.
-Upon arrival, your tour leaders will offer a brief 45-minute orientation walk to help you get acquainted with the area.
-Afterward, you’ll bid farewell to your guides and continue on with your onward travels.
+Upon arrival, your tour leaders will offer a brief orientation walk to help you get acquainted with the area.
+The tour concludes at noon, after which you’ll bid farewell to your leaders and continue with your onward travels.

 Included Meals: Breakfast